nickbearman/TravelOAC/README.md

 There are a number of different files with R code.
 Here is a brief description, and the rough order they should be used in:

 **1-calc-nearest-stop.R**
-- used to read in and preprocess OA centriod data and NAPTAN data
+- used to read in and preprocess OA (Output Area) centriod data and NaPTAN data
 - use Routino to calculate routes for each transport type / each OA
 - work out nearest stop to each OA population weighted centriod